ibmtjbot/tjbot/recipes/tj_the_translator/README.md

-# Chat with TJ
+# TJ the Translator
-> :robot: :microphone: Build a talking robot with watsonx.ai!
+> 💬: 🗺️: Use TJBot to translate languages!

-This recipe uses IBM [watsonx.ai](https://www.ibm.com/products/watsonx-ai), [Speech to Text](https://www.ibm.com/products/speech-to-text) and [Text to Speech](https://www.ibm.com/products/text-to-speech) services to turn TJBot into a conversational partner.
+This recipe uses IBM [watsonx.ai](https://www.ibm.com/products/watsonx-ai), [Speech to Text](https://www.ibm.com/products/speech-to-text) and [Text to Speech](https://www.ibm.com/products/text-to-speech) services to turn TJBot into a language translator.

 ## Hardware
 This recipe requires a TJBot with a microphone, a speaker, and (optionally) an LED.